Need a private training for your team? Request a private training

 Python is a high-level, interpreted, interactive and object-oriented scripting language.
-This chapter introduces the history of Python and how to install Python and run your first lines of Python Code.
-There are quite some editors available for writing Python code but this course focusses on using Visual Studio Code as a code editor for Python.
+This chapter introduces Python, including how to install it and run your first lines of code.
+There are quite some editors available for writing Python code but this course focusses on using Visual Studio Code.
 We'll also cover modern Python tooling including uv, a fast Python package installer and project manager.

-Python classes provide all the standard features of Object Oriented Programming.
-Classes can inherit from other base classes, have Constructors for the initialization of objects, and leverage modern Python features like dataclasses for simplified class creation with automatic method generation.
+Python classes provide all the standard features of Object Oriented Programming: they can inherit from (multiple) other base classes, leverage modern Python features like dataclasses and context managers, ...

-Modules in Python are reusable code libraries and Python ships with quite a large amount of build-in Modules.
-Learn how to create and import Modules.
+Modules in Python are reusable code libraries and Python ships with quite a large amount of built-in Modules.
+We learn how to import them and create our own Modules.

 Pydantic is a powerful Python library that uses Python type annotations to validate data and settings management.
 It provides runtime type checking and automatic data conversion, making it essential for building robust data pipelines and APIs.
 This chapter covers how to define data models, validate complex data structures, and handle validation errors effectively.